ArchitKhanna/WebChatApplication/README.md

 * **Task 10** :
 The xml history is stored in your home directory.
 Please, before running server, put file history.xml to your home directory (to know your home directory open command promt and paste `echo %USERPROFILE%`).
-For writing history to xml used DOM parser, for parsing from xml used STAX parser.
+<br />For writing history to xml used DOM parser, for parsing from xml used STAX parser.